Solar Activity Makes Big Headlines

 What is a big deal is that the long-term sunspot record has flaws.
 Changes in how sunspots have been tallied over the last 400 years have introduced internal inconsistencies with the long-term record.
 That’s bad.

 However, big changes are afoot.
 At the urging of solar physicist Leif Svalgaard, an international panel of scientists have been convened to look into that problem.
 It’s called the “Sunspot Number Workshops“.
 Its purpose is to establish a reliable, internally consistent sunspot record suitable for long-term studies.
-The current record is unsuitable.
+The current record is unsuitable because it is inconsistent.

 They have had three formal meetings and one mini-meeting already.
 They will meet again in May 2014 to formalize and submit for publication an extended, internally consistent long-term sunspot and solar wind record.

-No doubt the new, consistent sunspot record will invalidate some existing scientific research based on previously bad data.
+No doubt the new, consistent sunspot record will invalidate some existing scientific research based on previously inconsistent data.

 For example, it is generally accepted that there was a “Modern Grand Maximum” of solar activity that occurred last century.
 It is thought the sun was at its greatest peak of activity of the last 8,000 years.
 That, of course, could be responsible for making the Earth warmer.